Events

 From cultural and historical facets, to natural history and traditional programs, you’re invited to learn, to play and to enjoy!
 We encourage families, friends and youth to enjoy the great outdoors.

-Geology Hike
+Moon Hike

-Hike starts promptly at 11am.
+Hike starts promptly at 7:30pm, Cerrillos Hills State Park Main Entrance.

 Meet at the state park entrance, 44 Camino Turquesa, 1/2 mile north of Cerrillos Village on County Rd 59.
 Parking is free for New Mexico residents (NM license plate or ID required, October - April).
 Out of state visitors, bring $10 exact cash or check to pay the parking fee.